 The 3-cluster structure of the scientific programme (Managing Societal and Natural Resources, Ecosystem Processes and Biodiversity, Health and Environment) promotes cross-programme coordination and interaction.

-Subject(s): Forest Biodiversity; Economics, Trade and Incentive Measures; Health & Biodiversity
+Subject(s): Forest Biodiversity; Economics, Trade and Incentive Measures; Health and Biodiversity

 World Resources Institute